Lymah123/100-days-of-code/daily-journal.md

 Day 8: 02/12/24

 Today,
-I setup the MongoDB(Database)
+- I set up the MongoDB(Database)
-I connected the Backend to MongoDB
+- I connected the Backend to MongoDB
-I handled file upload functionality
+- I handled file upload functionality
-And I handle the integration of AWS S3 for secure storage
+- And I handle the integration of AWS S3 for secure storage